714Lemons/gpt-commit-generator/README.md

 - gpt-commit-generator.organization: The OpenAI organization ID.
 - gpt-commit-generator.apiKey: The OpenAI API key.
+- gpt-commit-generator.text: Prompt text that defines how the commit message should look like.
+Change it based on your liking or guidelines.

 If these settings are not configured, the extension prompts you to enter the organization ID and API key.